 The Facts Behind Certified Used Vehicles

 “Certified” is stamped on most everything these days.
-It’s also the latest buzzword - and big business - in used cars.
+It’s also the latest buzzword - and big business - in certified used cars.

-Buying a pre-owned certified used vehicle provides peace of mind to a buyer, as it signifies that the used vehicle was inspected and repaired (where necessary) to be in optimal condition before being offered as a certified used vehicle for sale.
+Buying certified used cars can provide a certain peace of mind because certified pre-owned cars are inspected and repaired (where necessary) to be in optimal condition before they are offered as CPO cars for sale.

 The Process - How Used Cars are Certified